;

 Side-By-Side Comparison

-First, let’s compare the 4 different style washes I have in the Abercrombie and Fitch Ultra High-Rise Ankle Straight Jean.
+First, let’s compare the different washes I have in the Abercrombie and Fitch Ultra High-Rise Ankle Straight Jean.
+I want you to see a comparison of every angle to get a sense for how flattering they are!

-The first photo shows the original pair I got in Ripped Medium Wash, the second is Ripped Black, third is Light Wash, and the last pair is Washed Grey (not available anymore but very similar!)
-I love all four, but if I was only going to buy one pair I’d get the Ripped Medium Wash.
-They’re so flattering, the rips aren’t too big, and they look like the perfect pair of “throw-on” jeans.
+The first photos show the original pair I got in Medium Destroy Wash, and the photos below show a Washed Grey (not available anymore but this pair is similar) and a black distressed wash that’s no longer made.
+They’re all so flattering, and they look like the perfect pair of “throw-on” jeans.

 Ultra High Rise 90s Straight Jeans

 If you’re looking for a more vintage feel when it comes to your straight leg jeans, you should try the 90’s straight jeans.
-They’re similar to the pair I’m wearing above, but they have a full length leg and frayed hem.
-They are super high-rise, and not copped like the pair I’m wearing above.
-I just ordered this pair to see how they compare.
+They’re similar to the pair I’m wearing above, but they have a full length leg and slightly frayed hem.
+They are also super high-rise, and not copped like the pair I’m wearing above.

-This style comes in the regular and Abercrombie’s Curve Love fit.
+This style also comes in the Curve Love fit of the Ultra High Rise 90s Straight Jean.

 Ultra High Rise Flare Jean